GSA-TTS/FAC-transition-site/src/updates/index.md

 * Updates for [grantees and auditors](#grantees-and-auditors)
 * Updates for [agencies](#agencies)

-## Week of May 13, 2024
+## Week of June 3

-### Resubmission
+### Security testing

-We're continuing to work with our agency partners and OMB on single audit resubmission.
-We're conducting user interviews with inspectors general and audit resolution officials and consulting with OMB on policy.
+The FAC completed its compliance-required security testing earlier this month.
+We received a positive report from our oversight body.

 ### Historical data migration

-The team continues to work on a remediation plan for the roughly 1,600 historical audits that failed the initial migration.
-These audits have a variety of data quality issues that we hope to resolve over the next few sprints
+The team is closing in on final remediation for the historical audits that failed initial migration.
+These should be available on the site within the next few sprints.

-### May code freeze

-The FAC will undergo a code freeze from 5/17 - 5/31 to allow for security penetration testing.
-This testing is a required part of our authority to operate.
-During this time, we won't be making any updates to the FAC.

 <h2 id="general" >General updates</h3>